bigdatagenomics/bigdatagenomics.github.io/source/projects/bdg-formats/index.markdown

 ### Licensing

-ADAM is available under the [Apache 2](http://www.apache.org/licenses/LICENSE-2.0.html) open source software (OSS) license.
+The bdg-formats are available under the [Apache 2](http://www.apache.org/licenses/LICENSE-2.0.html) open source software (OSS) license.
 This OSS license is non-viral, and places no restrictions on users who would like to use or modify the software.